auerswal/pubcloud2020/ex3-web/README.md

 but rather for the `website_endpoint`.
 Thus I removed the `website_domain` from the Terraform configuration outputs.*

+**Update 2020-04-23:**
+*Destroying* the Terraform configuration that contained S3 Public Access Block removal did *not* re-instate the block.
+S3 buckets can still be opened to the Internet.
+This behavior is consistent with Terraform's documented behavior regarding a VPC's default Security Group.

 ---

 [PubCloud2020 GitHub repository](https://github.com/auerswal/pubcloud2020) |